hodanageh12-lang/Computer-Vision-Tasks/README.md

 # Task 2
 - Create a black image (500×500)
-- Draw a diagonal line manually
+- Draw a diagonal line
-- Draw a circle manually using the circle equation
+- Draw a circle
 - Display and save the output image